1. Indexes to the National Register of Archives

 The record office holds the records of numerous shipping companies including the Booth Line, CT Bowring & Co Ltd, Thos & Jno Brocklebank, China Navigation Co Ltd, Lancashire Shipping Co Ltd, and the White Star Line.
 There are also the logbooks of a number of slave ships, the records of numerous marine insurers and the minutes of the Mersey Ship Repairers' Association.

-Liverpool University: Special Collections and Archives, Sydney Jones Library, University of Liverpool, Chatham Street, Liverpool L7 7AY
+Liverpool University: Special Collections and Archives, Sydney Jones Library, University of Liverpool, Liverpool L69 3BX

 The university holds the extensive archives of the Cunard Steam-Ship Co Ltd.